Ensuring that skills reflect societies: Diversity and Inclusion in competitions and beyond

 8 July 2020 at 12:00 (GMT)

-Diversity and Inclusion concepts are introduced and pushed forward in all possible industries.
+Diversity and Inclusion concepts are being introduced and pushed forward in all possible industries.
 The topic is extremely relevant for technical and vocational education as well: Representation, recognition, positive role models and accepting workplaces are key to the wellbeing of all apprentices or employees.
 They are also essential part of a healthy and fair economy.

 What roles do gender, ethnicity, sexual identities, special education needs, disadvantaged background play for young people in order to decide a specific profession/educational pathway, to be selected by a company, or to enter a skills competition?